thednp/position-observer/README.md

 | `threshold` | `number` \| `number[]` \| `undefined` | Percentage of the target's visibility required to trigger the `IntersectionObserver` callback. |

 ### root
 The **PositionObserver** `instance.root` identifies the `Element` whose bounds are treated as the bounding box of the viewport for the element which is the observer's target.
-Since we're observing for its width and height changes, this root can only be an instance of `Element`, so `Document` cannot be the root of your PositionObserver instance.
+Since we're observing for its width and height changes, this root can only be an instance of `Element`, so `Document` cannot be the root of your `PositionObserver` instance.

 The **IntersectionObserver** `instance.root` is always the default, which is `Document`.
 The two observers really care for different things: one cares about intersection the other cares about position, which is why the two observers cannot use the same root.

 When observing targets from a **scrollable** parent element, that parent must be set as root.
 The same applies to embeddings and `IFrame`s.
 See the [ScrollSpy](https://github.com/thednp/bootstrap.native/blob/master/src/components/scrollspy.ts) example for implementation details.

-### IntersectionObserver
-The two initialization options specifically for the IntersectionObserver are `rootMargin` and `threshold` and only apply when using "intersecting" or "update" modes.
+The two initialization options specifically for the `IntersectionObserver` are `rootMargin` and `threshold`; they control the behavior of `PositionObserver` in the sense that when conditions are met for intersection, the `PositionObserver` entries are updated or skipped.

 ## How it Works
 * **Initialization**: Requires a valid callback function, or it throws an Error.
 * **Target Validation**: The `observe()` method requires a valid `Element`, or it throws an Error.
 Targets not attached to the DOM are ignored.
 * **Observation**: Tracks changes in the target's top or left position relative to the root, as well as the root's `clientWidth` and `clientHeight`.
 * **Intersection Checks**: Uses `IntersectionObserver` with the `document` as the root to determine `isIntersecting`.
-The `rootMargin` and `threshold` options apply to these checks but have no impact in `all` mode.
+The `rootMargin` and `threshold` options apply to these checks.

 ## Notes